amygdala/tensorflow-workshop/workshop_sections/word2vec_optimized/README.md

 [** use `word2vec_optimized_embeds.py`, which has a placeholder for where they should edit. **]

-[** tbd: make this an exercise: define most of the function, make them add the code that actually runs the graph to get a word embedding.
+[** tbd: **make this an exercise**: define most of the function, make them add the code that actually runs the graph to get a word embedding.
 The answer is here: `word2vec_optimized_embeds_answ.py`. **]

 ## Coming up soon: using the learned embeddings

-In a following section, we'll use the word vectors (the embeddings) learned by this model, to improved the performance of different model -- a convolutional NN for text classification.
+In a following section, we'll use the word vectors (the embeddings) learned by this model, to improved the performance of a different model -- a convolutional NN for text classification.